isuru9625/rss-parser/README.md

 **RSS-PARSER**
 ----
   This is a Spring Boot application that polls a RSS feed every 5 minutes, and stores any items or updates or in an in-memory database, H2.
-This application exposes     end points to get the latest 10 items of rss feed in the database.
+This application exposes     end points to get the latest 10 items(In base scenario) of rss feed in the database.

 * **URL**